Anomaly detection using Isolation Forest – A Complete Guide

 Source: IEEE

-Here, in the score map on the right, we can see that the points in the center got the lowest anomaly score, which is expected.
+Here, in the score map on the right, we can observe that the points in the center obtained the lowest anomaly score, as expected.
 However, we can see four rectangular regions around the circle with lower anomaly scores as well.
-So, when a new data point in any of these rectangular regions is scored, it might not be detected as an anomaly.
+So, when scoring a new data point in any of these rectangular regions, it might not detect it as an anomaly.

 Similarly, in the above figure, we can see that the model resulted in two additional blobs(on the top right and bottom left ) which never even existed in the data.

-Whenever a node in an iTree is split based on a threshold value, the data is split into left and right branches resulting in horizontal and vertical branch cuts.
+Whenever a node splits in an iTree based on a threshold value, it divides the data into left and right branches, resulting in horizontal and vertical branch cuts.
 And these branch cuts result in this model bias.

 single blob , multiple blobs

 The above figure shows branch cuts after combining outputs of all the trees of an Isolation Forest.
-Here we can see how the rectangular regions with lower anomaly scores were formed in the left figure.
+Here, we can observe how the rectangular regions with lower anomaly scores formed in the left figure.
 And also the right figure shows the formation of two additional blobs due to more branch cuts.

 To overcome this limit, an extension to Isolation Forests called ‘Extended Isolation Forests’ was introduced by Sahand Hariri.
 In EIF, horizontal and vertical cuts were replaced with cuts with random slopes.